CSC510-Group13/hw2/INSTALL.md

-**Installation Guide for CSC510 Group 13 SWE Homework **
+Installation Guide for CSC510 Group 13 SWE Homework

 Welcome!
 Follow these steps to set up the project on your local machine.
-🛠 Prerequisites
+Prerequisites

 Before you begin, ensure you have the following installed on your system: